Fitness Tracker Accuracy: VO₂max, Calories, Heart Rate & Steps — Dr. Das, MBBS

 - When to rely on medical-grade equipment instead

-- How Fitness Trackers Count Your Steps
+- How Fitness Trackers Count Steps — and When They Get It Wrong

 - Frequently Asked Questions